Getting Set Up for Spinnaker Development

 Making Changes to Spinnaker

 Once you have a working LocalGit deployment you can begin to make changes to the codebase.
-After you’ve made edits in the code of a service you can see those changes reflected by restarting the service you’ve modified.
+After you’ve made edits in the code of a service you can see those changes reflected by restarting the services as needed.

 Configuring an IDE